abcdesktopio/docs/opsdocs/docs/common/debug_application.md

 ### Install your X11 applications

-for examplen I choose to install the `x11-apps` package
+For example, I choose to install the `x11-apps` package

 Replace `x11-apps` by your own application